arduino/help-center-content/content/Software Support/Compilation/If-your-sketch-doesnt-compile.md

 * For help with functions specific to Arduino, see the [Arduino functions reference](https://docs.arduino.cc/language-reference/).

-* Visit the [Programming Questions category](https://forum.arduino.cc/c/20) in the Arduino forum.
+* Visit the [Programming category](https://forum.arduino.cc/c/20) in the Arduino forum.
 Start by reading the pinned threads which will contain useful information on how to best post a question.

 * See [Troubleshooting Guide For Arduino > Compiling](https://per1234.github.io/ino-troubleshooting/compiling.html).